Football - La Liga

 A story fueled by the press

 “In the construction of the narrative, the relationship between the Brigadas Blanquiazules and Ultras Sur has also been a recurring argument.
-It is true, but is a small group of Brigadas going to Madrid's stadium or vice versa really that significant?
+Is it true, though, that a small group of Brigadas going to Madrid's stadium or vice versa is really that significant?
 Does it identify an entire fanbase?
-It does if you project it with a media loudspeaker”, states Pagès, who considers that the introduction of scarf journalism in the Catalan sports press, at the end of the 80s, was crucial in fueling the myth.
+It does if you project it with a media loudspeaker,” states Pagès, who believes that the introduction of partisan journalism in Catalan sports press, at the end of the 80s, was crucial in fueling the myth.

 Cargando